huggingface/optimum-quanto/README.md

 # Quanto

-**DISCLAIMER**: this package is still an early prototype (pre-beta version), and not (yet) an HuggingFace product.
+**DISCLAIMER**: This package is still an early prototype (pre-beta version), and not (yet) an HuggingFace product.
 Expect breaking changes and drastic modifications in scope and features.

 🤗 Quanto is a python quantization toolkit that provides several features that are either not supported or limited by the base [pytorch quantization tools](https://pytorch.org/docs/stable/quantization.html):